 Reports To: Clinical Supervisor/Treatment Manager

 FLSA Status: Included

-Adult Diversion Drug Court Counselor Job Summary: To provide case management, individual and group counseling to offenders in the diversionary drug court program.
-The majority of the clients assigned are men and women charged with their first drug-related non-violent felony meeting DSM-V criteria for substance abuse and/or dependency.
+Adult Diversion Drug Court Counselor Job Summary: To provide case management assistance, as well as individual and group counseling to offenders in the diversionary drug court program.
+Most of the clients assigned are men and women charged with their first drug-related non-violent felony meeting DSM-5 criteria for substance abuse and/or dependency.

-Family Treatment Drug Court Counselor: Provide case management, individual and group counseling to participants in the family treatment court program.
-The majority of the clients assigned to the program are men and women with children adjudicated dependent, meeting the DSM-IV criteria for substance dependency.
+Family Treatment Drug Court Counselor: Provide case management assistance as well as individual and group counseling to participants in the family treatment court program.
+The majority of the clients assigned to the program are men and women with children adjudicated dependent, meeting the DSM-5 criteria for substance dependency.
 The Counselor works closely with the Department of Children and Families, Guardian Ad Litem and Dependency Court Judges.

-Juvenile Drug Court Counselor: To provide case management, individual and group substance abuse counseling to male and female participants and their families in the Juvenile Drug Court.
+Juvenile Drug Court Counselor: To provide case management assistance, as well as individual and group substance abuse counseling to male and female participants and their families in the Juvenile Drug Court.
 The Counselor works closely with the Department of Juvenile Justice, Monroe County Schools, and Delinquency Court Attorneys and Judges.

 ESSENTIAL DUTIES AND RESPONSIBILITIES